Press Release 11/277

 July 13, 2011

-The Executive Board of the International Monetary Fund (IMF) has completed the third reviews of Moldova's economic performance under the Extended Credit Facility (ECF) and the Extended Fund Facility (EFF) arrangements.
+The Executive Board of the International Monetary Fund (IMF) has completed the third review of Moldova's economic performance under the Extended Credit Facility (ECF) and the Extended Fund Facility (EFF) arrangements.
 The blended financing arrangements under the ECF and the EFF for an amount equivalent to SDR 369.6 million (about US$586 million) were approved on January 29, 2010 (see Press Release No. 10/21).
 The completion of the third reviews makes an amount equivalent to SDR 50 million (about US$79 million) immediately available for the authorities.
 The Executive Board also approved the authorities’ request for modification of performance criteria on the National Bank of Moldova (NBM) net international reserves and net domestic assets for end-September 2011 and end-March 2012 in light of the stronger-than-expected external inflows, the increased reserve requirement ratio, and the upwardly revised growth/money demand outlook.
 The Executive Board’s decision was taken on a lapse of time basis, effective July 13, 2011.1

 Moldova’s economy has essentially completed its recovery from the 2009 recession, and the outlook is positive.
 Robust growth continued into 2011, spurred by brisk domestic demand and very strong exports.
 Core inflation remained contained, despite some pressure from higher energy prices on headline inflation.